Skip to Content

 DIY Pumpkin Succulent Planters – Easy Fall Pumpkin Centerpiece

-Are you looking for a natural and easy to care for fall arrangement?
+Are you looking for a natural and easy-to-care-for fall arrangement?
 Try making these DIY Pumpkin Succulent Planters.
 They look great and can be put together in almost no time at all.

 This arrangement would be perfect as part of a Thanksgiving centerpiece.
 All your guests will wonder where you got it.